Second Turkic Khaganate: Economy

-The basis of the economy of the Türk tribes was nomadic cattle-raising.
+The basis of the Türk economy was nomadic cattle-raising.
 Organized hunting in the steppes and mountains was of military as well as economic significance: during these hunts the warriors were trained and the various detachments were coordinated.
 A Chinese chronicler describes the economy and way of life of the Türks thus: "They live in felt tents and wander following the water and the grass".
 Horses were of vital importance to the Türks.
 Although the economy rested on cattle-raising, winter feed for livestock was not stored.
-The advantage of the horse was that it could be at grass all the year round, feeding even under a light cover of snow.
+The advantage of the horse was that it could be at grass all year round, feeding even under a light cover of snow.
 Sheep and goats followed the horses, eating the grass that they themselves would have been unable to clear of snow.
-Bulls, yaks and camels are also frequently mentioned in Türk texts as valuable items of livestock.
+Bulls, yaks and camels are also frequently mentioned in Türk texts as valuable livestock.

 Religion

 Tengrism was the official religion of the Second Turkic Khaganate.
 Khagans believed that ruling Ashina family gained legitimacy "through its support from Tengri".
 Chinese sources state that Bilge wanted to convert to Buddhism and establish cities and temples.
 However, Tonyukuk discouraged him from this by pointing out that their nomadic lifestyle was what made them a greater military power when compared to Tang dynasty.
-While Turks' power rested on their mobility, conversion to Buddhism would bring pacifism among population.
+While Türks' power rested on their mobility, conversion to Buddhism would bring pacifism among population.
 Therefore, sticking to Tengriism was necessary to survive.